 2018 (with A. Janssens) ‘Gateways of disease?
 Do port cities have different cause-of-death patterns compared to other cities, the case of the Netherlands, 1875-1899’, ed. by Paul Puschmann and Tim Riswick, Building bridges.
 Scholars, history and historical demography (Nijmegen 2018).

-2012: with N. Bohnert, H.L.
-Jastad & J. Vechbanyongratana, ‘Offspring sex preference in Frontier America', Journal of interdisciplinary history 42 (Spring) 4, 519-541.
+2012 (with N. Bohnert, H.L.
+Jastad and J. Vechbanyongratana), ‘Offspring sex preference in Frontier America', Journal of interdisciplinary history 42 (Spring) 4, 519-541.

 2010: ‘Is breast best?
 Evaluating breastfeeding patterns and causes of infant death in a Dutch province in the period 1875-1900', The history of the family 15 (1) 76-90.

-2009: with H. van Dalen & F. van Poppel, ‘Diffusion of a social norm: tracing the emergence of the housewife in the Netherlands, 1812-1922', the Economic History Review 62 (1) 99-127.
+2009 (with H. van Dalen and F. van Poppel), ‘Diffusion of a social norm: tracing the emergence of the housewife in the Netherlands, 1812-1922', Economic History Review 62 (1) 99-127.